 on this page

-What is income apportionment
+What income apportionment is

 It’s a practice we used to evenly divide, or apportion, a customer’s employment income across two or more Centrelink fortnightly reporting periods.